-Notes: Point estimates and 90% confidence intervals for γ_h from estimating alternative versions of specifications (1) and (2), where $\ell{i,t-1}$ is replaced by the within-firm demeaned ($\ell{i,t-1} - \mathbb{E}i[\ell{i,t}]$).
+Notes: Point estimates and 90% confidence intervals for $\gamma_h$ from estimating alternative versions of specifications (1) and (2), where $\ell{i,t-1}$ is replaced by the within-firm demeaned $(\ell{i,t-1} - \mathbb{E}i[\ell{i,t}])$ .
 Covariates included in $Z{i,t-1}$ in the (2) analogue for panel (b) are log size, distance to default, share of short-term debt, and yearly sales growth.
 Confidence intervals based on two-way clustered standard errors at firm and SIC 3-digit industry-time levels.

-measures of monetary policy shocks ε_t^m constructed using the 'poor man's sign restriction shock series' by Jarocinski and Karadi (2020).
-Panel A.6b presents the estimates from using shocks constructed using the approach of Romer and Romer (2004).62 In both cases, I aggregate the corresponding monthly shock series to quarterly by summing within quarter and normalizing the ε_t^m series by their standard deviation between 1990Q1-2016Q4.
+A.2.5 Jarocinski and Karadi (2020) or Romer and Romer (2004) Shock Identification measures of monetary policy shocks $\varepsilon_t^m$ constructed using the 'poor man's sign restriction shock series' by Jarocinski and Karadi (2020).
+Panel A.6b presents the estimates from using shocks constructed using the approach of Romer and Romer (2004).
+In both cases, I aggregate the corresponding monthly shock series to quarterly by summing within quarter and normalizing the $\varepsilon_t^m$ series by their standard deviation between 1990Q1-2016Q4.
 The Romer and Romer (2004) shocks induce differences between firms' capital accumulation which appear slightly earlier than with the baseline high-frequency identified shocks in Figure 1, in line with the fact that in local projections, the latter induce long-lived hump-shaped responses of short rates while the effects of the Romer-Romer shocks are more short-lived - see Figures 2B and 3B in Ramey (2016).